 Narcissism and online revenge: How social presence contributes to the likelihood of customer revenge behavior.

 This study found that customers don’t appreciate it when you respond to their online reviews--particularly negative reviews--with a shameless plug for your next sale.
 To them, it comes across as self-interest, rather than genuine helpfulness.
-This study found that when that happens, relationship quality and repurchase intentions decrease.
-How should you respond so that customers feel valued and ready to buy again?
+This study found that relationship quality and repurchase intentions decrease when that happens.
+How should you respond so customers feel valued and ready to buy again?
 (Free.)

 Customers’ incivility can cause frontline employees to burn out and lose faith in your brand.
 Managers and coworkers who act as an “angel” in support of frontline workers can alleviate the stress of uncivil customers and promote employee retention.
 On the other hand, acting as an angel to customers rather than to frontline staff, adds pressure to staff.
 (Paywall.)

-What are some helpful academic resources you have discovered, written, or contributed to recently?
+What helpful academic resources have you discovered, written, or contributed to recently?
 Feel free to comment!